spryker/oryx/docs/design-system/color-system.md

 | Warning     | The warning color is used to indicate the warning state of a component.
 This is typically yellow or orange.                                                                                                                                                                                                                                                  |
 | Error       | The error color is used to indicate an error state of a component.
 This is typically red.                                                                                                                                                                                                                                                                    |

-Brand, neutral, canvas and ink are the colors that are mostly being used.
+Primary, neutral, canvas and ink are the colors that are mostly being used.
 The state color groups (info, warning, error, success and highlight) are rarely being used.

 ## Color shades

 Each color group supports five shades.
 The shades are numbered from 100 to 500, where 300 is the base color.
-The base brand color is named `oryx-color-base-300`.
+The base primary color is named `oryx-color-primary-300`.

 Shades names, such as "light" or "lighter" are avoided to not ensure that the system work in both dark and light mode.